Next: Interpreting Bytevector Contents as Integers, Previous: Endianness, Up: Bytevectors [Contents][Index]

 Return a pointer to the contents of bytevector bv.

-R6RS defines (bytevector-fill! bv
+R6RS only defines (bytevector-fill! bv

-.
+fill).
 Arguments start and end are a Guile extension

-(cf. vector-fill!
+(cf. vector-fill!,